The problem we're solving

 But control isn't just a list names of people with access, it's knowing why those people have access, and being able to prove that everyone's access is correct and appropriate.

-If we don't know why someone has access, how can we prove whether they should have access?
+If we don't know why someone has access, how can you prove whether they should have access?

 This can be very difficult to demonstrate under audit, causing compliance failures, frustration and wasted time.